 All in all, a wonderful experience with my fellow foodies!
 I can’t wait to try out more of Kodiak’s products at home as I test out some creations with their ingredients!
 Thanks to Lenoir for the gorgeous backdrop and Kodiak Cakes for ringing in another year of my life with me 🙂

 If you like looking at maps to find the locations and plan a walk, bike ride, rideshare, etc. then you’re going to love the map I’ve embedded into this post!
-I’d love your feedback on the map – if you expand it to full screen, you can click on a restaurant in the listing and it’ll show you the pin on the map as well as some food or drink pics of mine (or others’ photos with credit given in the blog post) to get you drooling!
+If you expand it to full screen, you can click on a restaurant in the listing and it’ll show you the pin on the map as well as some vertical videos and food or drink pics of mine (or others’ photos with credit given in the blog post) to get you drooling!
 Call or check out a restaurant’s website simply by clicking in the map.
 Go ahead, take a look, play a bit, and let me know your thoughts in the comments below!

 *All pictures in the map are the same as those you see in this post.
 See captions of pictures for appropriate credit if they aren’t mine.